boyplus/os-project-hadoop/README.md

     10681 ResourceManager
     ```

-    On slave node, you should see like this
+    On slave node, you should see like this (SecondayNameNode only run in node that you set it as a secondary name node)

     ```
     24086 NodeManager